 Program for 4 to 5 years old

-By 4 – 5 years old your child is comfortable with reading small stories and able to answer questions related to it.
-Now the phonics game is incorporated; a fun way to re-enforce what they have learned and give them the phonetic rules without them noticing or memorizing them.
+By 4 – 5 years old your child is comfortable with reading small stories and built a great comprehension of what they have read.

 Note: If your child starts the program after they turn 4 or 5 years old they can still have a great foundation to work with and even be reading by the time they start kindergarten.
 The more time they have in the program the further they will get.